Year: 11 (Stage 1) – Elective

 Assessment: Students are assessed using the SACE Performance Standards.
 Students demonstrate evidence of their learning through the following assessment types:

-• Assessment Type 1: A Folio of investigations which includes practical work and an investigation with a focus on science as a human endeavour
+- Assessment Type 1: Investigations Folio (at least one practical investigation and one investigation with a focus on science as a human endeavour)

 Additional Charges: